geraldrivsky/react-profi/README.md

 # Getting Started

-This is an example of my code where I use technologies: React, Redux, Typescript, Ant Design
+This is an example of my code where I use technologies: React, Redux, Typescript, Ant Design.

 ## Available Scripts